FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 <br /><br />
 However, I later decided to try out the Teachable Machines and create my own model to make the interaction more interesting.
 As mentioned earlier, I am interested in designing a system to detect users' energy level.
 A use case of this piece of data could be something as follows - a customer walks to the self-order kiosk in a coffee shop; while the customer is looking at the menu, the kiosk integrated with an energy detector would determine the customer's energy level and make suggestions on what items/how many shots of espresso to order.
 In my design, a user's body energy is characterized into 3 levels: energetic, half-charged, and drained.
 Feedack provided to users would be based on these 3 energy levels.
 ![P8:training](https://github.com/kchen1009/Interactive-Lab-Hub/blob/Fall2021/Lab%205/images/Training.png)
 The screenshot above shows the training process based of the image samples collected.
+Please see the following video for the prototyped interaction: https://drive.google.com/file/d/1JFQM8l3c1d5JoZb472wVaWy3R5z9G3hE/view?usp=sharing

 ### Part C
 ### Test the interaction prototype